 Travel along the south coast, one of Iceland's main farming areas.
 You'll see many farms and shaggy herds of Icelandic horses as you head along the Ring Road.
 View the magnificent waterfall Skogarfoss, site of hidden treasure.
 Nearby is Skogar Folk Museum, with a great collection of mementos from Iceland's past and beautifully preserved turf-roofed buildings.
 Make a stop in Vik village, where you can admire stunning views of the black sand beach and the black basalt columns of Drangey.
 You'll also see glaciers from the road, including Myrdalsjokull and Europe's largest glacier, Vatnajokull.
 Overnight in Hofn area.

 Today explore the glacial wonders of Vatnajokull National Park, Europe's largest national park.
 Visit the park's majestic Skaftafell area, located between two glaciers and offering many hiking possibilities.
 Continue to Jokulsarlon Glacial Lagoon, where blue, white, turquoise and black-streaked icebergs shift and dance.
 Don‘t forget to keep an eye out for seals resting amid the glaciers.
+If you want a different glacial lagoon photography experience, the Fjallsarlon Iceberg Lagoon is beautiful and often has fewer visitors.
+Nearby is the Diamond Beach, an area where icebergs rest on black sand.
+Visit Vatnajokull National Park’s majestic Skaftafell area, which is located between two glaciers and offers several winter hiking possibilities.
+Depending on your schedule, Skaftafell is an excellent place to try a guided hike on a glacier.
+There are few better ways to really get close to a glacier and learn about their formation.
 Overnight in the Kirkjubæjarklaustur area.

 Drive along the scenic south coast.
 En route, visit Seljalandsfoss, a waterfall that you can walk behind.
 At the Thorvaldseyri Volcano Visitor Centre located beneath Eyjafjallajökull Volcano, you can experience both in pictures and film the 2010 eruption and its impact on the area and the world (closed in December and January and on weekends).
 Or visit (by appointment only) the new Bobby Fischer Centre in Selfoss, dedicated to the world-famous American chess master.
 Continue to Hveragerdi, a hot springs village famous for its geothermal greenhouses, where flowers and vegetables are grown year-round.
 Return to Reykjavik for overnight.